Mountain West hires WCC Commissioner Gloria Nevarez - Local News 8

 Nevarez replaces longtime Commissioner Craig Thompson, who announced his retirement in September.
 She will take over Jan.
 1 and become the second woman to lead a major college football conference, joining Conference USA’s Judy MacLeod.

-“We will be aggressive.
-We will be innovative.
-We will be inclusive and we will keep our focus on the student-athletes that call the Mountain West Conference home,” Nevarez said during a conference call with reporters.

-Nevarez, 51, has led the West Coast Conference, home to Gonzaga and one of the top mid-major basketball leagues in Division I, since 2018.
+Nevarez, 51, has led the West Coast Conference, home to Gonzaga and one of the top mid-major basketball leagues, since 2018.
 During her tenure, the conference expanded its national television contracts and added a long-term title sponsor for the men’s and women’s basketball tournaments.

 Before taking over at the WCC, Nevarez spent about eight years at the Pac-12 as Senior Associate Commissioner.
 She oversaw all conference sports and championships except football during that time and served as the conference liaison for men’s basketball and tournament director of the men’s basketball tournament in Las Vegas.

 The Mountain West has also played its men’s and women’s basketball tournaments in Las Vegas in recent years.
-The conference has school in the Mountain and Pacific time zones, plus Hawaii.
+The conference has 12 teams in the Mountain and Pacific time zones, plus Hawaii.

 AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25.
 Sign up for the AP’s college football newsletter: https://bit.ly/3pqZVaF